kefcom/ps4adaptive/README.md

 # ps4adaptive
-A repository for the ps4 adaptive controller
+This is the place to keep design files for the ps4 adaptive controller.

+Placeholder for now...